elisa-tech/BASIL/docs/source/how_to_run_it.rst

 From BASIL project root directory:

-``python3 api/api.py``
+``pdm run python3 api/api.py``

+As default BASIL is configured to work on your local machine and to be used from your machine only.
-As default configuration the API starts on port 5000 and the server is available in the network if your firewall allow it.
+API will starts on port 5000 and it will be available in the network if your firewall allow it.
 To be able to edit the port you should edit following files:

-+ api/api_url.py
++ api/api_url.py - variable **api_port**
-+ app/src/app/Mapping/Mapping.tsx
-+ app/src/app/Dashboard/Dashboard.tsx
++ app/src/app/Constants/constants.tsx - variable **API_BASE_URL**

+**IMPORTANT**
+If you want to configure BASIL to be used from multiple clients, or in general, if you want to host BASIL on a different machine from the one that call it, you should setup above mentioned files with the ip address of the server machine.

 -------------
 Front End APP